December 1992 Serbian local elections: Kanjiža

 Results of the election for the Municipal Assembly of Kanjiža:

 Only parties or alliances that won representation in the assembly are listed.
-One of the independent candidates elected to the assembly was actually a member of the Socialist Party of Serbia, and another was a member of the Serbian Radical Party.
+One of the independent candidates elected to the assembly was actually a member of the Socialist Party of Serbia (SPS), and another was a member of the Serbian Radical Party (SRS).

 When the assembly convened on 21 January 1993, István Bacskulin was elected as mayor, while Lajos Forró was chosen as deputy mayor and chair of the executive committee.
-Both were members of the Democratic Fellowship of Vojvodina Hungarians.
+Both were members of the Democratic Fellowship of Vojvodina Hungarians (VMDK).

+On 25 February 1994, Forró was replaced by Imre Majorosi, also of the VMDK.
+The new executive committee approved on the same day included Vladimir Šupić of the Socialists.

+The VMDK experienced a serious split in 1994, and several leading members left to form the Alliance of Vojvodina Hungarians (VMSZ).
+Bacskulin became a member of the new party, while Majorosi appears to have remained with the VMDK.
+This does not appear to have significantly affected the operations of the local government.

+Imre Majorosi requested to be removed as executive committee president on 19 March 1996, citing poor health.
+He was replaced by Mgr.
+János Dobos of the VMSZ.